domchang1/AI-Chatbot/README.md

-Simple CLI AI-Chatbot extended with LangChain RAG applications
+A LangChain RAG Chatbot with expertise on Harry Potter novels 1-7!